Extra-Chill/extrachill-app/plan.md

 - **Everything is in the feed**: no premature curation rules.
 Filtering/tuning is a later UI concern.
 - **Single API base URL**: the app calls one host in production (`extrachill.com`).
 - **Authenticated-only app**: users must have an account; no logged-out browsing.
 - **No Blog 1 membership for normal users**: do not add community accounts to Blog ID 1.
-Blog ID 1 is for EC team members only.
 - **Local build first**: run from simulator against the live WordPress site.

 ## Backend Architecture (WordPress)